-- 4.5 The overall indicative programme incorporates schemes that will deliver the following: - An ongoing and ambitious estate regeneration programme which will bring homes of different tenures to the market helping make Hackney a fairer place with genuinely affordable homes including the delivery of 1000 new council homes. - Regeneration, place shaping, and inclusive growth in the borough's town centres and regeneration areas, ensuring that the opportunity for growth in our town centres and regeneration areas delivers on community priorities such as cleaner, greener and safer town centres and more affordable homes and workspace. - Investing in our young people and helping give them the best start in life through our ongoing investment in our school estate to ensure it is in a suitable state of repair, including the ongoing programme of works to primary school facades. - Investment in expanding in-borough SEN provision to support some of our more vulnerable young people with new facilities close to home. - Ongoing maintenance of the corporate property estate and the maintenance of the ICT infrastructure going forward following the current investment in upgrades to the Council's main ICT platforms - improving our processes internally and making front-line services more accessible. - A highways maintenance programme and associated schemes - Maintenance of the Council's parks and green spaces and libraries, including refurbishment of Stoke Newington - ensuring our residents have the space to exercise and stay healthy and have access to good local facilities. - An ongoing commitment towards delivering on our zero carbon target, including implementing the new Climate Action Plan, decarbonisation of non-housing building stock, LED street lighting and cycle hangers. - Working in partnership with City and Hackney CCG to build two new primary care facilities in the borough.
+5.5 The overall indicative programme incorporates schemes that will deliver the following:

+- An ongoing and ambitious estate regeneration programme which will bring homes of different tenures to the market helping make Hackney a fairer place with genuinely affordable homes including the delivery of 1,000 new council homes. - Regeneration, place shaping, and inclusive growth in the borough's town centres and regeneration areas, ensuring that the opportunity for growth in our town centres and regeneration areas delivers on community priorities such as cleaner, greener and safer town centres and more affordable homes and workspace. - Investing in our young people and helping give them the best start in life through our ongoing investment in our school estate to ensure it is in a suitable state of repair, including the ongoing programme of works to primary school facades. - Investment in expanding in-borough SEN provision to support some of our more vulnerable young people with new facilities close to home. - Ongoing maintenance of the corporate property estate and the maintenance of the ICT infrastructure going forward following the current investment in upgrades to the Council's main ICT platforms improving our processes internally and making front-line services more accessible. - A highways maintenance programme and associated schemes - Maintenance of the Council's parks and green spaces and libraries, including refurbishment of Stoke Newington ensuring our residents have the space to exercise and stay healthy and have access to good local facilities. - An ongoing commitment towards delivering on our zero carbon target, including implementing the new Climate Action Plan, decarbonisation of non-housing building stock, LED street lighting and cycle hangers.

+• Working in partnership with City and Hackney CCG to build two new primary care facilities in the borough.

-5. Financing the capital programme
+6. Financing the capital programme

-5.1 The Housing Self-Financing Settlement of 2012 left the London Borough of Hackney in a fortunate position. £752m of HRA debt that was until that point serviced through the Housing Subsidy system was effectively repaid by the Government, leaving us debt free.
-This has meant that we did not need to borrow externally on a long-term basis, from 2012, until 2019/20, from which we borrowed £80m from the PWLB.
-We also continue to use internal borrowing, i.e. using balances to temporarily finance capital expenditure, notably to contribute towards forward funding development of the mixed-use and regeneration schemes.

-5.2 All capital expenditure must be financed, either from external sources (government grants and other contributions), the Council's own resources (revenue, reserves and capital receipts) or debt (borrowing, leasing and Private Finance Initiative).
+- 6.1 During 2019/20, we secured a £80m loan from the Public Works Loan Board (PWLB) to support our capital programme.
+As of March 2024, our long-term borrowings stand at £63.1m.
+We also continue to use internal borrowing, i.e. using balances to temporarily finance capital expenditure, notably to contribute towards forward funding development of the mixed-use and regeneration schemes. - 6.2 All capital expenditure must be financed, either from external sources (government grants and other contributions), the Council's own resources (revenue contributions, reserves and capital receipts) or debt (borrowing, leasing and Private Finance Initiative).
 The planned financing of the above expenditure is as follows:

-2022/23 2023/24 2024/25 2025/26 Total
+2023/24 2024/25 2025/26 2026/27 Total

-Forecast Estimate Estimate Estimate Estimate
+Estimate Estimate Estimate Estimate Estimate

 £m £m £m £m £m

 Capital Programme:

-Non-Housing 73.5 149.4 133.0 52.1 408.0

-Housing 95.5 157.6 223.1 232.5 708.6

-Total spend 168.9 307 356.1 284.5 1,116.6
+Non-Housing 109.6 188.2 121.4 29.4 448.5

+Housing 103.1 169.2 299.4 457.5 1,029.2

+Total spend 212.7 357.4 420.8 486.9 1,477.8

 Financed by:

-Capital Receipts 26.8 0.9 27.6 84.3 139.7

-Government Grants 16.0 23.9 31.8 17.8 89.5
+Capital Receipts 1.8 18.3 40.0 6.4 66.5

+Government Grants 30.8 56.7 48.3 62.4 198.3

-Reserves 2.5 4.9 1.6 1.6 10.5
+Reserves 7.5 10.9 1.6 0.1 20.1

-Revenue 44.6 52.4 50.2 58.6 205.9

-S106/CIL 9.1 12.0 7.9 6.2 35.3

-Borrowing 69.9 212.9 237.0 116.0 635.7

-Total Financing 168.9 307.0 356.1 284.5 1,116.6
+RCCO 46.2 55.7 57.1 59.1 218.1

+S106/CIL 5.1 14.4 0.9 0.0 20.4

+Borrowing 121.3 201.4 272.9 358.8 954.4

+Total Financing 212.7 357.4 420.8 486.9 1,477.8